 Residential Aged Care Services

-Our Residential Aged Care facilities (RACFs) are accredited with the Australian Aged Care Quality Agency (AACQA), in accordance with the Commonwealth of Australia Aged Care Act 1997 and both Bolga Court Hostel and Lakeview Nursing Home have been granted three years accreditation.
+Our Residential Aged Care facilities (RACFs) are accredited with the Australian Aged Care Quality and Safety Commission (ACQSC) in accordance with the Commonwealth of Australia Aged Care Act 1997 and both Bolga Court Hostel and Lakeview Nursing Home have been granted three years accreditation.

 Your entry requirements into Residential Aged Care: Permanent or Respite.